truecastdesign/true/README.md

 Issues
 _____

 When running on localhost, cookies for logging into admin area will not set using Chrome.
 They require a domain.
-Use Firefox or Safari to develope site.
+Use Firefox or Safari to develop site.